-If you turn to the private lender’s option, It’s most likely that they will request an evaluation of the property you want to buy, which runs between US$500 and US$1,000.
-This evaluation is at buyer’s charge.
-They also might ask for your bank statement of the last 12 months, a proof of where the money comes from and a proof of regular incomes.
-Each lender has its own list so make sure to ask before going through the process.
-They also might accept to finance for up to 70% of the property value or cost (lowest amount between both), for a period of up to 15 years and might charge an interest rate of 8% to 16%.
+If you turn to the private lender’s option, it’s most likely they will request an evaluation of the property you want to buy, which runs between US$500 and US$1,000.
+This evaluation is at the buyer’s cost.
+They also might ask for your bank statement for the last 12 months, plus proof of where the money comes from and proof of regular income.
+Each lender has its own list of requirements so make sure to ask before going through the process.
+They also might accept to finance for up to 70% of the property value or actual property cost (whichever is lowest), for a period of up to 15 years, and may charge an interest rate of 8% to 16%.

 All lenders will charge you an administration fee for taking care of your application, which is usually around 1.5% of the loan, but it depends on the package the lender is offering you.
-If this lender is recommended by an attorney, there might be % of commission charged by the attorney.
-Most lenders will ask you to take out a life insurance policy and will force you to take an insurance on the property.
+If this lender is recommended by an attorney, there might be a percentage commission charged by the attorney.
+Most lenders will ask you to take out a life insurance policy and will force you to take out insurance on the property.
 The life insurance, while expensive, makes a lot of sense because if the borrower passes away, the insurance company will pay off the mortgage in full and the property will be free and clear for the surviving family members.
-Same with property insurance for an eventual fire or earthquake, the insurance would pay for the repairs and the property would keep its value.
-Getting approved with a private lender usually takes 30 days or less.
+Same with property insurance.
+IN the event of a fire or earthquake the insurance would pay to repair damages and the property would maintain its value.
+Getting approved by a private lender usually takes 30 days or less.
 Since Covid started, this option is not available anymore (or quite difficult to find).
 Private lenders have not been very receptive to this market, due to increase in sales price and good returns they can get on the stock market.

-Sellers offering financing here in Costa Rica extensively tend to be more flexible with the documentation you need.
+Sellers offering financing in Costa Rica tend to be more flexible with the documentation you will need.
 Usually, the seller offers to finance only to help the sale of his property and generally would prefer to have a cash sale.
-They won’t request an evaluation because as sellers, they know the value of their product.
-Some request a proof of incomes, some don’t.
-The typical owner’s financing we see is over 1-3 years at an interest rate of 6-9%, with a +50% down payment.
+They won’t request an evaluation because, as sellers, they know the value of their product.
+Some request a proof of income, others do not.
+IN our experience the typical owner’s financing is for 1-3 years at an interest rate of 6-9%, with a +50% down payment.
 Terms vary with owner financing and can always be negotiated.
 Several structures exist that allow for owner financing in a manner that protects both buyer and seller.
 The payments can be made monthly, per semester or annually.
-The interest only could be paid and capital would be due at term.
+These would be interest only loans and capital would be due at term.
 Interest and a portion of capital could be paid with a balance at term, commonly called a “balloon payment”.
 The interest and capital can also be paid totally within the period with no balance due at the end.
-The way it’s scheduled is often part of the negotiation with your agent and the seller’s agent.
+The way it’s structured is often part of the negotiation with your agent and the seller’s agent.